Pankaj-Chourasia/Typo-Master/README.md

 # Typo-Master
- A typing speed wevb application
+ A typing mastering web based application with dashboard of info about your typing speed and your accuracy.